-In the present study, we have applied microCT scanning on three phylogenetically distant marine invertebrate samples and explain in detail the different steps in the protocol, from sample fixation, staining, scanning, image reconstruction, specimen retrieval, to data analyses.
-We believe this versatile system can be performed on not only marine invertebrates, but on a wide range of biological specimens.
-MicroCT enables researchers to observe the internal structures of precious samples, such as type specimens or rare samples as X. japonica in this study, without destroying the sample.
-Morphological research shall greatly progress by combining microCT, high-spec microCT, sectioning, tissue clearing techniques, and other methods depending on the characteristics of the sample and the objectives of the specific research.

 ACKNOWLEDGEMENTS

 We would like to thank Toshihiko Shiroishi for his assistance and for providing the research environment during this study.
 We are grateful to Kensuke Yanagi and Takato Izumi for advice on A. equina, and Masaatsu Tanaka for advice on the Harmothoe sp. specimen.
 We would like to thank the staff at Shimoda Marine Research Center, University of Tsukuba, and Misaki Marine Biological Station, The University of Tokyo for their help in sample collections.
+We would like to thank Editage (www.editage.jp) for English language editing.
 This work was supported by the JSPS Grant-in-Aid for Young Scientists (A) (JP26711022) to HN, and JAMBIO, Japanese Association for Marine Biology, as a program of Joint Usage/Research Center by the Ministry of Education, Culture, Sports, Science and Technology.

 DISCLOSURES